basic building blocks

 to parse a JSON array and convert it into

-model classes
+model classes.

-Improved behavior of enum
+Improved behavior of enum values in

-knockout bindings
+knockout bindings.

 Few bugfixes for better portability.